Choosing a Delay Analysis Method in Construction Projects

 Before investing time and effort into a particular delay analysis method, be sure to review your contract.

 Consider whether you have the data or records to conduct a particular delay analysis method.
 This includes considering whether you have a quality baseline schedule or as-built data available.
-For instance, you will need as-built records to conduct an as-planned vs. as-built analysis, but you won’t need them for a TIA or impact-as-planned analysis.
+For instance, you will need as-built records to conduct an as-planned vs. as-built analysis, but you won’t need them for an impacted as-planned analysis.

 If you need help deciding what method to choose based on data, you can gather the documentation you have readily available and consult an expert to assess and quantify delays.